Skip to main content

 It is important to note that all requests are not guaranteed.

-For WVU specific events that include faculty, staff or students, Adventure WV the WVU Outdoor Education Center will work with the requestor and WVU’s Office of Accessibility Services (OAS) to determine the feasibility of the request.
-A final plan for accommodations must be reviewed and approved of by AWV, the requestor and OAS at least one week prior to the program for the WVU specific events.
-Requestors are also encouraged to consult directly with OAS: https://accessibilityservices.wvu.edu/.
+For WVU specific events that include faculty, staff or students, Adventure WV the WVU Outdoor Education Center will work with the requestor and WVU’s Office of Student Accommodations (OSA) to determine the feasibility of the request.
+A final plan for accommodations must be reviewed and approved of by AWV, the requestor and OSA at least one week prior to the program for the WVU specific events.
+Requestors are also encouraged to consult directly with OSA.

 Adventure WV and Outdoor Education Center participants are responsible for consulting the itinerary of their selected program and reviewing the relevant Essential Eligibility Criteria.
 General Eligibility